adamfaik/sda-soft-skills/01-presentations-impactantes/archives/guide-formateur-v1.en.md

-# Trainer's guide: Session 1 - Impactful presentations (live build)
+# Trainer's guide session 1

 **Session goal:** Equip data scientists with a practical toolkit, process, and mindset for creating effective presentations by demonstrating the principles live.